camomile-project/mediaeval/proposal/README.md

  * Yes
  * No

-- The responses to the requests should be on persons:
+- The answers to the requests should be on people:
  * Speaking AND appearing
- * Speaking OR appearing
+ * Speaking AND/OR appearing

-- How much data do you needs for the development set (there is no training data, systems should be unsupervised)?
+- How much data do you need for the development set (there is no training data, systems should be unsupervised)?
  * 5 hours
  * 10 hours
  * 20 hours

-- How much time can you devote to the post-annotation to increase the number of requests evaluated:
+- How much time can you devote to the post-annotation to increase the number of evaluated requests:
  * 0 hours
  * 25 hours
  * 50 hours